-A simple squamous epithelium called the endothelium lines the inner surfaces of arteries, veins and capillaries.
-In arteries and veins, the endothelium reduces friction and allows for smooth blood flow.
+A simple squamous epithelium, called endothelium, lines the inner surfaces of arteries, veins and capillaries.
+In arteries and veins, endothelium reduces friction and allows for smooth blood flow.
 Endothelial cells in arteries and veins also aid in the constriction or dilation of the blood vessels, which regulates blood flow and pressure.